There’s an old saying among journalists that your degree and college matter little; it’s your on-the-job training that jumpstarts your career.

-That can come in the form of sleuthing on the internet or a quick phone call to more company sources to find the answers.
+You’ll find that these professional writers won’t hesitate to create their own research, sleuthing on the internet or making a quick phone call to more company sources to find the answers.

 Journalists are trained that the story isn’t finished until both sides have had a chance to weigh in.
 The good ones dig hard for facts from diverse sources.
-That objectivity enhances writing and blog posts beyond a blatant sales pitch.
+That objectivity ensures that content goes beyond a blatant sales pitch.

 It can be intimidating to interview a CEO or an important politician looking for good information.
-Asking more profound questions than the five Ws is what journalists do daily.
+Asking more profound questions beyond the five Ws is what journalists do daily.

 There are tales about professors failing students in their journalism class if a name in a story is misspelled.
 The stories are true.
-There is also a famous line from the City News Bureau of Chicago that reads: “If your mother says she loves you, confirm it with two sources.”
+There is also a famous line from the City News Bureau of Chicago that reads: “If your mother says she loves you, check it out.”

 Any good journalist has agonized over a misspelled name that appeared in print or on a TV graphic.
-They probably spent a sleepless night beating themselves up for the mistake.
 They know to check and double-check before turning in a piece and won’t create text that feels fake just to reach a word count.

 Discover How Journalists Can Help Your Company

-Good stories will bring readers to your website and convert them into customers.
-Journalists know the value of a high ranking on Google and have the ego to make sure your company reaches its goals.
+Good content will bring readers to your website and convert them into customers.
+Brand journalists know the value of a high ranking on Google and have the ego to make sure your company reaches its goals.

-PowerPublish’s team of brand journalists and editors can start your company on the path to success with your blogs.
-We will match your branded content interests with exceptional writers.
+PowerPublish’s team of professional writers, brand journalists and managed editors can start your company on the path to success with your content needs.
+We will match your industry and interests with exceptional expert writers.
 When you outsource your brand publishing, you discover content that delivers results and drives revenue.